GfSE/SAF-Specification/stakeholders.md

 * How will the system be used or utilized to satisfy the user needs?
 # Regulation Authority
 Definition - Regulation Authority:
 Regulation Authorities can have impact by imposing Stakeholder requirements against the system and by their involvement in the development and acceptance phases (e.g. safety or IT security acceptance audits).

 The term “authorities” also refers to current applicable regulations and laws.

 The requirements stipulated on the system are diverse.
-It can be functional and non-functional requirements.
+They can be functional and non-functional requirements.

 Systems Engineering must adhere to relevant standards and needs to demonstrate compliance with those standards and requirements.
-Functional requirements need to be reflected by the system architecture or a rational need to be provided if requirements are not implemented.

 ## Concern
 * How are applicable requirement(s) considered in the system architecture?